madaboutbrighton/localarchive/README.md

 # localarchive

-A bash script to archive files from one directory to another.
+A bash script to archive files from one directory to another using the creation date of each file.

 Ideally suited to media items such a photos, which can be archived according to the date that they were taken.
 The archive date is sourced from the EXIF information of each file.